 #23: Honey Hair Highlights with Light Brown Lowlights

-These bronde babylights (lowlights) on long brown hair are a natural and subtle way to add some brightness to brunette hair.
+These bronde babylights (lowlights) on long brown hair are a natural and subtle way to add brightness to brunette hair.
 They were created by cosmetologist Jessica Brown of Pleasant Hill, CA.

 Brown recommends ombre blonde highlights to all of her darker and deeper-haired girls.
 She notes, “especially if looking for a subtle change without altering the state of their shiny hair.
 Going blonde can change the texture of your hair.”

 “Personally, light brown hair with highlights and lowlights like this is pretty low-maintenance,” she adds.
-“On average women with natural color like this don’t need a touch-up for about 10-12 weeks.
+“On average, women with natural color like this don’t need a touch-up for about 10-12 weeks.
 So if you’re on a budget, this is a great way to transition into an added dimension without spending much money.”

 #24: Wavy Hair with Champagne Blonde Highlights

 This wavy hair is a timeless ash bronde balayage with blonde highlights and darker roots.

 With a wavy cut like this, you can wear it straight, curled, braided, or natural.
 A favorite style for these blonde highlights is a nice bouncy wave.

 These balayage highlights are for natural brunettes who want low-maintenance upkeep.
 The initial appointment will be a bit longer and pricey but it will pay off in the long run.
 You’ll easily go 6+ months without getting your pieces lightened again.